Zac Laybutt

-Zac Laybutt (born 16 January 2002) is a Papua New Guinean professional rugby league footballer who plays as a for the North Queensland Cowboys in the National Rugby League and Papua New Guinea at international level.
+Zac Laybutt (born 16 January 2002) is a Papua New Guinea international rugby league footballer who plays as a for the North Queensland Cowboys in the National Rugby League.

 Background

 Laybutt was born in Bundaberg, Queensland, and is of Papua New Guinean and Indigenous descent.
 He attended Bundaberg State High School and played his junior rugby league for the Western Suburbs Panthers before being signed by the Melbourne Storm.

 Laybutt's older brother Kyle played two NRL games for the North Queensland Cowboys.

 Playing career

 In 2018, Laybutt represented the Queensland Murri under-16 team in their 36–26 win over New South Wales Koori.
 In 2019, he joined the Sunshine Coast Falcons, playing for their Mal Meninga Cup team.

 In 2021, Laybutt signed for the North Queensland Cowboys, joining their Young Guns squad.
 That season he played for the Townsville Blackhawks in the Hastings Deering Colts competition, starting at in their Grand Final loss to the Wynnum Manly Seagulls.

 In 2021, he returned to Cairns, joining the Northern Pride's under-21 side and the North Queensland Cowboys Young Guns squad.
 In 2022, he played for Townsville in the Colts and Queensland Cup.
 On 24 September 2022, he captained the Blackhawks in the Colts' Grand Final win over the Redcliffe Dolphins.